bangwu/7dbs7weeks/postgresql/README.md

 	# /etc/init.d/postgresql-9.3 reload
 	'''

-Now you can connect with server by username and password.
+Before we connect with server by username and password, we have to install extensions: tablefunc, dict_xsyn, fuzzystrmatch, pg_trgm, cube.
+For example with tablefunc extension:

+	# cd /usr/share/postgresql-9.3/extension
+	# pqsl -U postgres

+Connect with sevendbs and create tablefunc extension

+	\c sevendbs
+	CREATE EXTENSION tablefunc;